muribe0/web-begginings/SQL/sql.md

 I added some airports and a 3rd flight.

-Now we can make the webapp more sofisticadet.
+Now we can make the webapp more sofisticaded:

+### Passengers

+1. Added class `Passenger` with a many-to-many relationship with `Flight`
+2. Added `Passenger` to admin